onosproject/onos-config/docs/prerequisites.md

 ## Docker
-While this project can be built entirely on the developer machine, this does require that a number of developer tools be installed first (list will be available shortlu.
-To minimize the setup requirements for the developer's own machine, a Docker image has been published that allows this project to be build without these dependencies.
+While this project can be built entirely on the developer machine, this does require that a number of developer tools be installed first (list will be available shortly).
+To minimize the setup requirements for the developer's own machine, a Docker image has been published that allows this project to be build without these dependencies - see [build.md](build.md).

 However, to take advantage of this, Docker must be installed locally.
 See the [Docker installation guide](https://docs.docker.com/install/) for details.